zumasys/docs/site/jbase/encryption/encryption-administration/README.md

 There is no maximum length for the encryption key for jBASE data files when using **PBKDF2** to derive the actual key.
 This is the default.
 However, if the number of iterations is 0, the maximum key size is 32 characters.

 **Caveat!** On Windows, the shared memory that jBASE creates is unloaded when the last jBASE process terminates.
 This means that you must have at least 1 running jBASE process in order for the security profile to remain loaded.
-The best way to accomplish this is to start **jDLS** beforehand which will allow shared memory to persist.
+The best way to accomplish this is to start **jDLS** beforehand, which will allow shared memory to persist.

 To determine whether or not the security profile has been loaded: